vegaprotocol/specs/interface/1001-STAK-staking.md

 When removing stake from a validator, I...

 - can set an amount to remove from a validator (with a link to populate with the maximum amount)
-- warned if amount is greater than the amount left to un-nominate
+- warned if amount is greater than the amount that will be on that validator at the end of the epoch
 - have the option of withdrawing the nomination now or at the end of the epoch (so I get the full epoch reward)
 - can submit un-nomination
 - see feedback that the un-nomination has been registered